-Changing a value is immediately submitted, no matter if the DC input is switched on or off.
+Changing a value is immediately submitted, no matter if the DC terminal is switched on or off.

 When adjusting set values, upper and lower limits may come into effect.
-See section "3.4.4.
+See section "3.5.4.
 Adjustment limits".
 Once a limit is reached, the display will show a small note like "Limit: U-max" etc. for a short time in proximity to the adjusted value.

-▶ How to adjust set values U, I, P or R with the rotary knobs
+► How to adjust set values U, I, P or R with the rotary knobs

 - 1. First check if the value you want to change is already assigned to one of the rotary knobs.
 The main screen displays the assignment as depicted in the figure to the right. - 2.
 If, as shown in the example, the assignment is voltage (U, left knob) and current (I, right knob), and it's required to set the power, then the assignment of the right-hand knob can be changed by tapping on its depiction until it shows "P".
-In the left-hand display area the set values of power would then be shown as selected.
+In the left-hand display area one of the set values of power, for sink or source mode, is indicated as selected by being displayed in inverted form.